 Me: Very well then.
 Tell me about your diet.

-IF’er: I fast 20 hours a day and I follow a strict low carb Paleo diet.
+IF’er: I fast 20 hours per day and I follow a strict low carb Paleo diet.
 I lost 10 lbs in two months and now my fat loss seems to have stalled.
 Do you think there’s anything wrong with my metabolism?
 Maybe I should try alternate day fasting instead.
 You know, to get a better growth hormone release and effectively mobilize the fat.

 Me: But how about your calorie intake?
 What’s the macrocomposition of your diet?